artyhu/QUcomputingorientation/README.md

-# qcomputingorientation

-The Computing Orientation website was completely overhauled, using JavaScript, HTML, and Sass to provide a new User Interface with designs and content relevant to 2023.
-The contents are well documented and named appropriately to facilitate ease of use and upkeep by future Orientation Chairs and Publications Chairs.
-The project also contains a YAML file to facilitate auto-deployment within CPanel.
+The QU Computing Orientation website has new changes for 2023-2024, and was developed using JavaScript, HTML, and Scss.